Hemlock-stanier/hemlock-inner-world/pages/about.md

 ## About the Collection

 This is a collection of journals, stories, and writing utensils from my childhood.
-Put together, these items provide a glimpse into my imagined inner world.:
+Put together, these items provide a glimpse into my imagined inner world.

 This collection is designed to show both the content and the materiality of these childhood objects.
-Use the "Subjects" page to search the collection by color and material as well as by topic.:
+Use the "Subjects" page to search the collection by color and material as well as by topic.

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: